Ipython1/Auto-encoder-based-foreground-extraction/README.md

-# Auto-encoder-based-extraction of dyanamics from videos
+# Auto-encoder-based-extraction of dynamics from videos